 Improved Collaboration and Communication

 Before BIM, smooth communication between architects, constructors, managers, and builders was much more difficult.
 Each project required meetings and discussions to ensure everyone was on the same page, which inevitably slowed down the progress.
-Even exchanging files wasn’t an ideal solution and often led to confusion and mistakes.
+Even exchanging files wasn’t ideal and often led to confusion and mistakes.

 And when the tasks are completed quickly, so is the project.
 Thanks to that, contractors can get faster returns on their investments, and architects can move on to new projects.
 In other words, BIM leads to overall improved efficiency.